Equipex+

 Biblissima+, a digital and multipolar research infrastructure

 These clusters structure communities.
-They produce, organize and pool tools, reducing redundancies, promoting inventions and their reuse.
+They produce, organize and pool tools, reducing redundancies, and promoting inventions and their reuse.

 • Cluster 1: acquisition of corpora of interoperable sources (2D and 2D images).